Australian states invest in renewables

 - All three of the Liberal State governments have ambitious plans.

-This table shows the “2019 percentages of electricity that were renewable” and the “renewable energy plans” for Australia, its states and territories.
+This table shows the “2019 percentages of renewable electricity” and the “renewable energy plans” for Australia, its states and territories.

 |Area||% Renewables||Renewables Plans|

 |Tasmania||96%||***********************||200% by 2040|

 The above “percent renewables” are based on data from Clean Energy Council: 2019 Snapshot.